 What Color is Revere Pewter Benjamin Moore?

-The lighting, direction your room is facing, and the color of your furnishings all contribute to the color will look on your walls.
+The lighting, the direction your room is facing, and the color of your furnishings all contribute to the color that will look on your walls.

 Revere Pewter Undertones